-If any plan or statement in the contract, or in the negotiations leading to it, is or was misleading or inaccurate due to an error or omission by the seller, the remedies available to the buyer are as follows.
+If any plan or statement in the contract, or in the negotiations leading to it, is or was misleading or inaccurate due to an error or omission by the seller, the remedies available - to the buyer are as follows.

-(a) When there is a material difference between the description or value of the property, or - of any of the contents included in the contract, as represented and as it is, the buyer is - or any of the contents included in the contract, as represented and as it is, the buyer is entitled to damages.
+(a) When there is a material difference between the description or value of the property, or of any of the contents included in the contract, as represented and as it is, the buyer is or any or the contract.

-An error or or mission only entitles the buyer to rescind the contract:
+An error or omission only entitles the buyer to rescind the contract:

-(i) where it results from fraud or recklessness, or

-(ii) where he would be obliged, to his prejudice, to accept property differing substantially (in quantity, quality or tenure) from what the error or omission had led him to expect. - 7.1.2 If either party rescinds the contract:
+(i) where it results from fraud or recklessness, or - - where he would be obliged, to his prejudice, to accept property differing substantially (in quantity, quality or tenure) from what the error or omission had led him to expect. - 7.1.2 If either party rescinds the contract: